-The review forms also contain a section where you can request the Engagement team to contact you further to discuss anything you do not feel comfortable including in the form.
-You are also welcome to contact firstname.lastname@example.org directly if you would like to raise something outwith the usual six-month timeframe.
+The review forms also contain information about who you can contact to discuss any concerns.
+You are also welcome to contact the Engagement team at email@example.com directly if you would like to raise something outwith the usual six-month timeframe.

 Please try to address matters proactively rather than waiting until you receive an unsatisfactory outcome in your reviews and progression.
 It’s important that you feel supported as you undertake your research and know that there are lots of people you can contact if you feel you need help.

 - Annual Progression